Menu ≡

 These qualified plans include, but are not limited to:

-• A 403(a)
+• 403(a) Qualified Annuity Plan

-• A 408(k), also known as a Simplified Employee Pension (SEP) plan
+• 408(k) Simplified Employee Pension (SEP) plans

-• A 408(p), also known as a Savings Incentive Match plan (SIMPLE 401(k) or IRA plan)
+• 408(p) Savings Incentive Match Plan for Employees of Small Employers (SIMPLE 401(k) or IRA plan)

 New York (City and State)

-New York City’s city-administered retirement plan program, the New York Secure Choice Savings plan, is set to be an Auto Individual Retirement Account (IRA) and funded through payroll deductions.
+New York City’s city-administered retirement plan program, the New York Secure Choice Savings plan, is set to be a Roth Individual Retirement Account (IRA).
 All companies with five or more employees within the city would be required to enroll their employees in a retirement plan.
+Private sector employees throughout the entire state with at least 10 employees will now be forced to enroll in the New York Secure Choice Savings plan or another qualified plan.

 Qualified plans include, but are not limited to: